xubosen/CSC207-Project-Group-262/README.md

 Email Verification API: https://github.com/xubosen/CSC207-Project-Group-262/blob/main/apiDocuments/emailValidationAPI.java

+## Minimal Example of Calling Calendarific API from Java
+See ""src/CalendarificAPIAccessExample.java""

 ## List of Technical Problems
 - Calendarify API only allows 500 API calls per month.
 Our team does not foresee this being a problem, but it is something to keep in mind.